serverless/dashboard/docs/product/metrics.md

 To further classify function execution events, a summary of error events is collected across all your functions ech minute .

-**Lambda Compute Duration** - This metric is used for details about the total time it took for a given Trace.
+**Duration** - This an aggregated metric about the average, and outliers for the total time your function took to execute.
 For more details about duration, see our [guide to understanding Lambda duration](./duration.md).

 ## Filters